api-platform/docs/core/controllers.md

 This action will be automatically registered as a service (the service name is the same as the class name:
 `App\Controller\CreateBookPublication`).

-API Platform automatically retrieves the appropriate PHP entity using the data provider then deserializes user data in it, and for `POST`, `PUT` and `PATCH` requests updates the entity with data provided by the user.
+API Platform automatically retrieves the appropriate PHP entity using the state provider then deserializes user data in it, and for `POST`, `PUT` and `PATCH` requests updates the entity with state provided by the user.

 The entity is retrieved in the `__invoke` method thanks to a dedicated argument resolver.